Date: Feb-Mar 2014

 Making Sangiovese: Tips from the Pros

-MEMBERS ONLYSangiovese is primarily associated with wines from Italy, especially from the Tuscany region.
+Sangiovese is primarily associated with wines from Italy, especially from the Tuscany region.
 However, there are also a number of vineyards in the New World growing Sangiovese.
-The 2012 California Grape Crush Report shows winemakers in the state crushed 9,400 tons of Sangiovese.
-Here are two pros who contributed to that number.
-Steven Kirby is
+The 2012 California Grape Crush

 Cleaning and Sanitation for Beginners